 Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we explore Art Auction terminology relating to parties and prices.
+In this article, we explore Art Auction terminology relating to party and price.

 Art auction terminology can be quite confusing and daunting to young collectors or people without an art background.
 We are here to help you out.
 Following are a few key art auction terms relating to price and the parties involved in an art auction.